-Panda Loach (yaoshania pachychilus) are some of the most popular fish for shrimp tanks, and for good reason – they’re adorable and have attractive markings on their body and fins!
+Panda Loach (yaoshania pachychilus) are some of the most popular fish for shrimp tanks, and for a good reason – they’re adorable and have attractive markings on their body and fins!
 These little freshwater loaches can be a bit tricky to care for, but with a few tips, you’ll have them swimming happily in your tank in no time.

 In this guide, we’ll go over everything you need to know about keeping Panda Loach healthy and happy in your tank.
 We will go through Panda Loach size, care lifespan, diet, and more.
 So whether you’re a first-time aquarist or an experienced hobbyist, read on for all the information you need on panda loaches!

 Panda Loach is also known by its scientific name Protomyzon Pachychilus.
-This species gained the name Yaoshania, from the Dayaoshan mountain where it was discovered.
-This amazing loach displays black and white stripes when small, and black and gold reticulated patterns when grown up.
+This species gained the name Yaoshania from the Dayaoshan mountain where it was discovered.
+This amazing loach displays black and white stripes when small and black and gold reticulated patterns when grown up.

 |Behavior||Peaceful, juveniles solitary,